Meet the Advisory Board

 Kristine Ives is a Licensed Professional Counselor in Colorado and a Licensed Marriage and Family Therapist in California.
 She specializes in the treatment of addiction, eating disorders, and trauma.
 Kristine serves as clinical supervisor for two addiction treatment centers in Los Angeles and supports young therapists as they develop their roles as clinicians.
 In her private practice she works with clients primarily using somatic and interactive interventions such as psychodrama and brainspotting.
 As the adoptive parent of a young adult with Intellectual Disability, Kristine has a passion for supporting adults with DD/ID on their journeys toward independence with support.

-Beth Hollman
+Beth Hollmann

 Advisory Board Member

 Beth brings firsthand experience to Maverick Living.
 She’s a mom to three spicy redheaded kids, one of whom is autistic.
 Through the process of establishing supports for her son, she gained experience navigating medical and educational systems and advocating for what he needed.
 No two days are ever alike, and she knows the joy and struggle of this reality.
 When she’s not chauffeuring her son around Denver (thankfully less now that he can drive), you can find her knitting, gardening, telling her cats to not eat her plants, or reading.
 She’s passionate about education as a homeschool mom of 20 years and is a lifelong learner.
-She supports her community through volunteering—whether with church, ESL learners, or TACT—and wants for the people she meets and befriends to feel loved and supported.
+She supports her community through volunteering—whether with church or ESL learners—and wants for the people she meets and befriends to feel loved and supported.